-Children, senior citizens, the disabled, and pregnant women are some of the primary beneficiaries.
-However anyone who is struggling and who does not have full health insurance coverage can look into any of these free or low cost options, all of which may available to them.
+Several resources can help the low income and others who need support.
+Children from low-income families, senior citizens, the disabled, and pregnant women are some of the primary beneficiaries.
+However anyone who is struggling and who does not have full health insurance coverage can look into any of these free or low cost or dental insurance programs, all of which may available to them.

 In general this is low-cost public health insurance for uninsured children and soon to be moms in Colorado.
-It can even assist those who earn too much to qualify for Medicaid but cannot afford private health insurance on their own.
-Participants can receive immunizations, check-ups, prescription medications, hospital services, eyeglasses, dental services, and hearing aids.
+It can even assist those who earn too much to qualify for Medicaid but cannot afford private health insurance on their own, so in other words it helps moderate income families in Colorado get health or dental insurance.
+Participants can receive immunizations, check-ups, prescription medications, hospital services, exams or eyeglasses, dental services, and hearing aids.
 Main number: 800-359-1991.

-Medicaid in Colorado will offer free or low cost health care services to eligible working poor and/or low-income residents.
+Health First - Medicaid in Colorado will offer free or low cost health care services to eligible working poor and/or low-income residents.
 Pregnant women also usually benefit.
-The government will provide for comprehensive medical care.
-It will ensure people have access to hospitals, physicians, lab and x-ray services, medications and more.
-There is no cost for those who meet income guidelines as set by Colorado and the federal government.
-800-221-3943
+The government will provide for comprehensive medical care as part of Heath First, which is the CO state version of Medicaid.

-CoverColorado can assist those in a so called high risk pool.
-It will provide for health insurance for individuals and/or families with preexisting medical conditions who can’t find adequate health insurance care coverage from any private plans.
+The free or affordable health insurance can assist those in a so called high risk pool.
+It will provide for health insurance for individuals and/or families with preexisting medical conditions who can’t find adequate coverage from any private plans.
 Sign up for services such as preventive care or free prescriptions.
-Dial 888-770-1120.
+The program will ensure people have access to hospitals, physicians, lab and x-ray services, medications and more.
+There is no cost for those who meet income guidelines as set by Colorado and the federal government.
+Telephone 800-221-3943

 Another similar option is known as GettingUSCovered.
 This will also help address pre-existing conditions.
 Participants may need to pay some premiums, deductibles and out of pocket expenses.
 877-397-1109